TheAnsarya/dragon-warrior-info/docs/video_scripts/episode_04_dialog_editing.md

 **[VISUAL: King's throne room dialog in-game]**

 **NARRATION:**
 > "In Dragon Warrior, dialog brings the world to life - from the King's opening speech to the barkeep's rumors.
+These are the lines we all remember, the words that stuck with us through childhood.
 >
 > In this episode, we'll learn how to edit and create custom dialog.
 You'll be able to:
+>
 > - Modify any NPC's text
 > - Use special control codes
 > - Create entirely new messages
 >
-> Let's give Alefgard a new voice!"
+> Whether you want to fix that cringe-worthy translation or create an entirely new story, let's give Alefgard a new voice!"

 ---